admindojo/CTFd/CTFd/plugins/admindojo-about/instructions/system-packages-usage-1-ub18.md

 He already tried to add the [nginx/development repository](https://nginx.org/en/linux_packages.html#Ubuntu) to get the Nginx version 1.5, but `apt get install nginx` didn't work.

-He want you fix this and a few other things:
+He wants you to fix this and a few other things:

 - install Nginx 1.5
 - remove Apache2 completely, including all files that were installed